quilime/organelle-monome/README.md

 ## How to Use

-1. Copy the patches to the Patches folder on the Organelle's USB drive.

-2. Copy the entire include folder to the root of the Organelle's USB drive, so it looks like this:
+1. Copy the `include/` folder to the root of the Organelle's USB drive, so it looks like this:

     Patches/

     include/

+1. Copy the patches to the Patches folder on the Organelle's USB drive.

 Two patches are included: